clarkdenunzio/clarkdenunzio.github.io/essays/javascript.md

 -React.JS

 This framework was invented by FaceBook to solve their problem of "ghost messages" appearing on their users accounts.
 The problem was the server could not update faster than user were reading messages, so they would appear unread constantly.
 The solution was what FaceBook coined as a Virtual-DOM object.
 This way, FaceBook could update the UI behind the scenes of the user and serve data while they are none the wiser.
 This frame work is quickly becoming one of the hottest names in JavaScript.

+-Angular.JS

+Created by Google, Angular.JS is a much more robust library.
+Angular is capable of building full-scale web applications by itself but the beauty of Angular, and all JavaScript really, is that you can pick and choose what you like from each framework and go with it.
+For example, Angular gives incredibly powerful data modeling tools and React gives you an awesome UI engine, why not combine both and make an even better web app than before!